SLA Goal setting

 To track whether SLA is achieved or not, users can set goals.
 SLA Time and Report users can set 3 types of SLA Goals:

-Time limit based on Single-Projects (the calculation will be based on the number of hours and minutes that Issues are expected to be moved from Start to Stop conditions)
+Time limit based on Single-Projects (the calculation will be based on the number of hours and minutes that work items are expected to be moved from Start to Stop conditions)

 Time limit based on Multiple-Projects (the same functionality as the usual Time limit based, but it is possible to set up SLAs for several projects at the same time)

-Negotiated goals (the calculation will be based on a definite date and time set in the Issues field.
+Negotiated goals (the calculation will be based on a definite date and time set in the work items field.
 (E.g: Due Date)

 You can select the goal type you would like to use when you start SLA config creation.
 Just click the “Add new” field and choose one of the three displayed types.